Topical NSAIDs Offer Joint Pain Relief

 If you have arthritis in just a couple of your joints, you may not need to expose yourself to the risks of oral non-steroidal anti-inflammatory drugs (NSAIDs) to get some relief.
 A topical NSAID, like other kinds of topicals, can be rubbed on the skin over sore joints to relieve pain, without the stomach upset or cardiovascular risks of oral medication.

 What Are Topical NSAIDs?

 First approved in the United States in 2007, topical formulations of diclofenac — the only topical NSAID product commonly available in the U.S. — are available as gels, liquids and patches.
 Until 2020 it was available only by prescription, but can now be purchased over the counter.
 Different strengths are available for different purposes.

 What Is Available?

-- Diclofenac sodium 1% gel (Voltaren, also available as a generic).
+- Diclofenac sodium 1% gel (Voltaren Arthritis Pain, now available as an OTC).
 When used for osteoarthritis pain of the hands, elbows or wrists, apply 2 grams to each affected area four times a day (a total of 8 grams per day).
 When used on knees, ankles, or feet, apply 4 grams to each affected area four times a day (a total of 16 grams per day).
 However, the total amount used on your body should not exceed 32 grams per day.
 A dosing card comes with the gel so you can measure the correct amount.